Cruella de Vil: Name

+In Dodie Smith's novels

-The Hundred and One Dalmatians novel
+The Hundred and One Dalmatians

-In the original story, Cruella is depicted as a pampered and glamorous London heiress.
+Cruella is depicted as a pampered and glamorous London heiress in the original story.
 She was a former schoolmate of Mrs. Dearly (one of the owners of the original Dalmatians), but Mrs. Dearly says they were not friends because Cruella frightened her.
-As a child, Cruella had one black plait and one white plait, and was eventually expelled for drinking ink.
-However, she appears to be on friendlier terms with Mrs. Dearly by the beginning of the novel, before Cruella steals the Dearlys Dalmatian puppies, having noted they would make "enchanting fur coats" and that no one had thought of making coats of dog skins before.
+As a child, Cruella had one black plait and one white plait and was eventually expelled for drinking ink.
+However, she appears to be on friendlier terms with Mrs. Dearly by the novel's beginning, before Cruella steals the Dearlys' Dalmatian puppies, having noted they would make "enchanting fur coats" and that no one had thought of making coats of dog skins before.

 The One Hundred and One Dalmatians describes Cruella as the last descendant of a prosperous and notorious family; she appears wealthy, but is in fact heavily in debt.
-She is married to a furrier, whose first name is never mentioned by anyone, and many characters remark that Cruella only married him for his occupation.
+She is married to a furrier, whose first name is never mentioned by anyone.
+Many characters remark that Cruella only married him for his occupation.
 When Mrs. Dearly asks Cruella what her married name is, Cruella retorts that, in contrast to the usual patriarchal custom, she has made her husband adopt her surname as his own; however, she and her husband have no children, meaning the line will still die out with her.
-Cruella is portrayed as the tyrannical figure in the marriage, and her husband as a meek, subservient man who seldom speaks and obeys his wife entirely.
+Cruella is portrayed as the tyrannical figure in the marriage, and her husband is a meek, subservient man who seldom speaks and obeys his wife entirely, even though he is just as evil as she is.
 He keeps his entire fur collection in the house so Cruella can wear whichever she likes.
 Her favorite is a white mink cloak, which she usually wears with tight satin dresses and jewels.
-The dresses and jewels are always in contrasting color - for instance, a black dress with ropes of pearls, or a red dress with ropes of emeralds.
-Her jewels are later revealed to be mostly sham, however.
+The dresses and jewels are always in contrasting colours—for instance, a black dress with ropes of pearls, or a red dress with ropes of emeralds.
+However, her jewels are later revealed to be mostly sham.